If leaving the U.S. temporarily and returning to continue studies, students must have the required documentation:

 - A current I-20, signed for travel by an International Student Advisor (ISA).
 The travel signature must be less than one year old at the time of re-entry.

 Note: Granting a travel signature for the I-20 is contingent on having valid F-1 status.
 UFIC will conduct a review of the student’s record and any problems found will delay our ability to grant a travel signature.
 For this reason, we require that students request signatures in a timely manner, allowing at least 5-7 business days for processing the request.
+To request a new Travel signature, click the following button:

 - A current passport valid for at least six months after the date of re-entry.